renspringlea/ryba.ren/index.markdown

 ## Ren Ryba (they/them)
 * I live and work on the unceded land of the Kaurna people
+* I am proud to be transgender and neurodivergent
+* I like [books](books.html), [tattoos](tattoos.html), and  [soccer](soccer.html)
 * "Ryba" means "fish" in Slovak, and it rhymes with "sneezer"
-* I like [books](books.html), [tattoos](tattoos.html), and  [soccer](soccer.html)
 * Years lived [34%] ⬤⬤⬤⬤⬤⬤◕○○○○○○○○○○○○○

 ## My work